AlexSzczygielski/wake-on-lan-sms-pi/README.md

 -  Configured and activated SIM card
 -  Target device that supports Wake-on-LAN

 * Consider using a cheaper alternative, as this high speed LTE Cat-4 module is an overkill for this project.
 Something like SIM800L (https://www.waveshare.com/wiki/SIM800C_GSM/GPRS_HAT or https://botland.store/withdrawn-products/8891-module-gsm-gprs-sim800l.html) is cheap and should work just as fine.
-Probably even the serial port would be the same, so it should work as plug an play with this project.
+Probably even the serial port would be the same, so it should work as plug an play with this project. <br>
+**Remeber that when you use minicom, the serial port will be occupied by it, so magic packet won't be send.**

 ## Issue genesis